 Local Advisory Boards (LABs) have been established for each Academy within the Trust.
-LABs have tailored delegated responsibility for the monitoring of Teaching and Learning including key roles focussing on vulnerable groups and safeguarding.
+LABs have tailored delegated responsibility, via a Scheme of Delegation, for the monitoring of Teaching and Learning including key roles focussing on vulnerable groups and safeguarding.
 The Trust Board retains formal accountability for their operation and the strategic management and the policies of the Trust as a whole.
-Chairs forums are held during the year to make enable the Trust Board and the Chairs of each LAB to review plans and exchanges views and ideas on the running of the Trust.
+The Chair of Trustees meets with each academy Head and LAB Chair at least once during each academic year to review key issues and discuss Trust support at academy level.
+Chairs forums are held during the year to enable the Trust Board and the Chairs of each LAB to review high level plans and to exchange views and ideas on the running of the Trust.

 An Operations Board, where each academy is represented by their Principals / Headteacher meets on a half-termly basis.
 This is a key delivery and decision making forum responsible for ensuring collaborative working between primary and secondary phase and across the Trust, enabling the sharing of good practice to support the aims and objectives of the Trust.
 The Operations Board provide information regarding school performance, share experience of external monitoring i.e. result of Ofsted inspections as well as sharing in local, regional and national educational developments.

-During 2020-21 the Trust Board met 9 times; all the meetings were scheduled in the Trust calendar.
+The group also discuss and plan the rollout of elements of the strategic framework, such as Emotion Coaching training, partnership programmes of work, the school improvement process and how the curriculum is being developed and implemented within each local context.
+During 2021-22 the Trust Board met 9 times; all the meetings were scheduled in the Trust calendar.